clhenrick/gdal_hillshade_tutorial/README.md

 2. Slope Shade
 3. Hillshade

-Then set the opacity for the top two layers to 50-55%.
+Then set the opacity for the top two layers to 50-80%.
+Try experimenting with this.

-- In Tile Mill you can also use the `comp-op:multiply` effect which looks nice.
-If working in Tile Mill it's best to have your data projected in `EPSG:3785`.
-The following `CartoCSS` gives the data a nice look and you can tweak it by adjusting the opacity value and comp-op parameter:
+- In Tile Mill you can also use the `comp-op: multiply` effect which affects the way the layers are blended.
+If working in Tile Mill it's best to have your data projected to `EPSG:3785`.
+The following `CartoCSS` blends data well and you can tweak it by adjusting the opacity value and comp-op parameter:

 	```
 	Map {